looeee/blackthread.io/content/tutorials/5-camera-controls.md

 readTime: true
 ---

-So far our scene is not interactive - it is animated, but it doesn't take any user input (unless you count responding to the changing size of the browser window).
+So far our scene is not interactive - it is animated, but it doesn't take any user input.
+Let's do something about that.
+The most obvious change we can make is to allow the camera to be moved around, so that we can view the scene from all angles.

 As usual, we'll continue from where we left off in the last chapter: